The information below is intended for those who have registered to receive email notifications about graduate access at the University of Oxford.

 The University is processing your data for this purpose because you have given us your consent to do so.
 You can withdraw your consent at any time by contacting email@example.com.
 If you withdraw your consent, we will stop the processing as soon as we can.
 However, this will not affect the lawfulness of any processing carried out before your withdrawal of consent.

-We may also compare the data you have provided with user account data from our Graduate Access Programme application form to understand how many email subscribers subsequently go on to make an application for a place on a graduate access programme at the University.
+We may also compare the data you have provided with user account data from our UNIQ+ application form to understand how many email subscribers subsequently go on to make an application for a place on the UNIQ+ Research Internships at the University.
 This processing occurs because it is necessary to meet our legitimate interests in monitoring the outcomes of our recruitment activity and improving our service.